 Change General preferences on Mac

-On your Mac, use General System Preferences to change the overall look of macOS, make your working environment more comfortable, and enable some Continuity features, if available.
+On your Mac, use General System Preferences to change the overall appearance of macOS, specify how you use scroll bars, windows, and tabs, and enable some Continuity features, if available.

 Dark provides a darkened appearance so the content you’re working on stands out while windows and controls seem to recede into the background.
 It’s effective for viewing documents, presentations, photos, movies, webpages, and more.

-Auto automatically adjusts the appearance from light to dark during the day.
+Auto gradually adjusts the appearance from light to dark throughout the day.

 Choose the color to use for buttons, pop-up menus, and other UI controls.